Chapter 8 The Amazon Buy Box: How It Works for Sellers, and Why It’s So Important

 What is the Amazon Buy Box?

-To get a sense of how incredibly important prioritizing the Buy Box is, consider this: 82% of Amazon’s sales go through the Buy Box, and the percentage is even higher for mobile purchases.
+To get a sense of how incredibly important prioritizing the Buy Box is, consider this: the 82% quoted above is even higher for mobile purchases.
 According to CPC Strategy, this number could even be as high as 90%.

 Understanding the way Amazon’s algorithms function will allow you to work toward increasing your seller performance on relevant variables, ultimately increasing your chances of winning the Buy Box and beating the competition.

 While we refer to the goal of winning the Buy Box, it’s perhaps more accurate to say that a seller wins or loses a share of the Buy Box.